What is Employee Engagement and Happiness?

 Of course, it’s not all monetary.
 Looking after your people is also ethically the right thing to do!

 Bringing Employee Happiness and Happiness Together

 So far we’ve talked about employee engagement and happiness and the different factors that go into creating a happy and engaged workplace.
 We believe that all these factors play together to create thriving workplace cultures.
 Ultimately, this means you’re creating the best possible environment for your team to achieve your goals.

 As you can see below, the different areas, or neuroscience themes, feed into brain types and then into Employee Engagement and Happiness.
 From here you can build a thriving culture.

 We believe that happiness and engagement are two sides of the same coin.
 Our brains are evolved to need both.

 We often talk about employee engagement and happiness as being parts of the same car.
-Engagement is the Sat Nav and happiness is the fuel.
+Engagement is the wheel and happiness is the power.
 Engagement gives us direction and happiness creates energy.
 It’s one thing knowing where you want to go, it’s another to have the energy to take you there!

 This blog is the first part of a series that will help you to future-proof your organisation.